S-a-a-h/hangman733/README.md

 #### Usage Instructions
 ---
 This game can be played directly via your system's CLI after installation by running the python file (currently in the making).
+To begin, open your CLI and type in: python milestone_5.py (currently in the making)

 #### File Structure
 ---